 - Dublin

 - Shannon

 - Cork

 - Knock

 - Belfast International (Northern Ireland)

-MAJOR EXPORT MARKETS

-- USA 27% (2017)
+- USA 31% (2020)

-- UK 12%
+- UK 9%

 - Belgium 11%

+- Germany 11%

+- China 6%

+- The Netherlands 5%

+- UK 21% (2020)

+- USA 15%

+- France 13%

 - Germany 8%

-- France 4%
+- China 7%

 - Switzerland 5%

-- UK 24% (2017)

-- USA 21%

-- Germany 9%

-- China 6%

-- Netherlands 3%

-- France 13%

 Ireland and Europe

 Ireland first joined the Common Market (as it was then known) in 1973 and was one of the founding members of the euro launched in 2002.
 Ireland is also a member of the OECD, WTO, the Council of Europe and the Bank for International Settlements.

 Economic background

-Until 2008 the Irish economy enjoyed rapid expansion and was hailed internationally as an economic success story, epitomised by reference to the "Celtic Tiger".
-The bursting of the property bubble and the international recession and banking crises at the end of the last decade had a dramatic impact on the economy and the public finances.
+Until 2008 the Irish economy enjoyed rapid expansion and was hailed internationally as an economic success story and epitomised by reference to the "Celtic Tiger".
+The bursting of the property bubble and the international recession and banking crises had a dramatic impact on the economy and the public finances.
 More recently Ireland has been hailed as an example of a country successfully addressing its problems.
 It exited the lending programme previously agreed with the IMF / EU / ECB in December 2013, allowing Ireland to restore full market access and provided a reputational boost internationally.
-The Irish economy grew by 6.7% in 2018 - the fastest growing economy in the Euro zone.
+The Irish economy grew by 3.4% in 2020 - the only economy to grow in the EU that year.

+Political background

-IRISH ECONOMY GREW BY THIS MUCH IN 2018 - MAKING IT THE FASTEST GROWING ECONOMY IN THE EUROZONE FOR THE FOURTH YEAR IN A ROW Political background Ireland is a parliamentary republic and has a written constitution.
+Ireland is a parliamentary republic and has a written constitution.
 The president has limited powers and executive authority is exercised by the prime minister (Taoiseach) and a cabinet of ministers.
 The president is directly elected every seven years and the last presidential election took place in November 2018.

 The national parliament (Oireachtas) is divided into two houses known as the Dáil (House of Representatives) and the Seanad (Senate).
-Elections to the 158 member Dáil is by popular vote where candidates are elected from multi- seat constituencies using the electoral system of proportional representation based on the single transferable vote.
+Elections to the 158 member Dáil is by popular vote where candidates are elected from multi- seat constituencies using the electoral system of proportional.

+representation based on the single transferable vote.
 The second or upper house known as the Seanad is composed of 60 members elected from different bodies and institutions including the universities and vocational panels.
 Seanad elections are held within 90 days of the election to the Dáil.
 Elections must be held at least every five years.
-The most recent election was in February 2016.
+The most recent election was in February 2020.